cs91chris/sysdev/README.md

 > license: *GPL v3*
 >

-Worked on debian based distro, well tested on Debian 9.x
+Well tested on debian based distro.
+Most features works on git bash (windows) too.

 ## Installation

 - make sure you are connected to the internet
-- first of all run `sudo bash install-tools.sh`
+- run `sudo bash install-tools.sh` to install packages (only linux)
 - run `bash sysdev.sh` to install the configurations